Breeding birds: 370 – 500 pairs

 Family: Crows & allies

-Choughs have blue-black plumage with a green sheen on their wings and tails.
-Their wings are wide with long primaries.
-They have a slender red bill which curves downwards.
-Eyes are black and legs and feet are red.
-Both male and female choughs look similar.
+Choughs have blue-black plumage with a green sheen on the wings and tail.
+The wings are broad with widely spread long primaries when in flight.
+The slender bill which curves downwards is red, the eyes are black, and the legs and feet are red with black claws.
+Male and female choughs look similar.

 Choughs breed between March and May and produce one brood a season Both male and female choughs build the nest in crevices and cavities of abandoned buildings, cliff faces and ledges, caves and mine shafts.
 It is a loose structure made from twigs and roots lined with mud and lined with softer materials such as wool and hair.

 Choughs lay 3-5 pale cream or green eggs with brown and grey markings which are incubated by the female for 17 days who is fed by the male.
 Chicks have full plumage at about 40 days but remain near the nest and continue to be fed by both parents for another week.
 They become independent a month later but remain in the family group until the following breeding season.
 They reach sexual maturity at 3 years old.